 Before you buy your gold bars, make sure that you research which dealers specialize in selling gold bullion, and deal only with reputable dealers with lots of positive client comments.
 You may also want a dealer with a straightforward buyback policy and responsive support staff.

-• Buyback policy: Reputable dealers tend to have a buyback policy for their clients.
-This ensures you have a buyer for your bars if you decide to sell.
+Reputable dealers tend to have a buyback policy for their clients.
+This feature ensures you have a buyer for your bars if you decide to sell.
 Dealers with a buyback policy also typically give their clients a decent resale price.

-• Customer support: Bullion dealers generally have a toll-free telephone number and/or live chat option on their website.
-A good dealer will also have an order tracking and tracing service and will ship all gold with proper insurance.
+Bullion dealers generally have a toll-free telephone number and live chat option on their website.
+A good dealer will also have an order tracking and tracing service and will ship gold with proper insurance.
 Support can be extremely important in case an issue arises with your order.

 Since most U.S. banks that sell gold will only deal in federally minted bullion coins, the best places to buy gold bars are typically local and online bullion dealers.
+Some of the best gold brokers are Advantage Gold, Red Rock Secured, Augusta Precious Metals and American Hartford Gold.
+Scroll down to find a more expansive list.
 Other methods of acquiring gold bars include online eBay auctions and Gold-to-Go automatic teller machines (ATMs).

 Such ATM gold vending machines can be found in cities like Dubai and Las Vegas, although make sure you know gold’s prevailing market value since these machines often charge a substantial premium over the spot bullion price.

-If you want to purchase gold bars, you will generally want to invest only in 99.9% pure gold bars, rather than in any alloys where the gold is mixed with other metals.
+If you want to purchase gold bars, you will generally want to invest only in 99.9% pure gold bars rather than buying gold alloy bars where the gold is mixed with other metals.
 Once you’ve selected a reputable source for buying gold bars, you’ll need to decide if you want a cast, minted or CombiBar.

-While each type consists of investment grade gold, they all have different characteristics, advantages and disadvantages:
+While each type consists of investment grade gold, they have different characteristics, advantages and disadvantages:

-• Cast: Also referred to as “poured” and “molded”, these types of gold bars are “cast” into a special mold that assures the appropriate weight and size.
+Also referred to as poured and molded, these types of gold bars are cast into a special mold that assures the appropriate weight and size.
 This process dates back to the 4th century B.C. in China.
 Cast bars tend to have a more rugged appearance and are typically labeled with a simple engraving describing the details of the bar and its manufacturer.
 Due to the economic efficiency of this process, cast bars are generally the least expensive to invest in.

-• CombiBar: The CombiBar is the size of a credit card and weighs 50 grams.
+The CombiBar is the size of a credit card and weighs 50 grams.
 It is usually the most expensive bar type and has a purity of 99.9% gold.
-Each bar can be broken down into 1 gram pieces manually, which can be very useful if you ever need to use your gold as currency.
+Each bar can be broken down into 1-gram pieces manually, which can be useful if you need to use your gold as currency.

 Although gold bars can be traded, buying gold bars as an investment generally makes more sense than considering them a tradable asset.